-The tables below describe the fees and expenses that you may pay if you buy and hold shares of the Fund ("Fund Shares").
+The tables below describe the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund ("Fund Shares").
+You may pay brokerage commissions and other fees to financial intermediaries which are not reflected in the tables and examples below.
 You may qualify for sales charge discounts on purchases of Class A shares if you agree to invest in the future, or if you and your family currently invest, at least \$50,000 in State Street Funds that offer Class A shares.
-More information about these and other discounts is available from your financial professional and in Choosing a Share Class - Reducing Your Class A Sales Charge on page 23 of the Fund's Prospectus.
+More information about these and other discounts is available from your financial intermediary ("Financial Intermediary") and in the "Investing in State Street Funds Shares" section on page 37 of the Fund's Prospectus.